dvlab-research/ProposeReduce/README.md

 **DAVIS-UVOS**: Color masks will be saved in ***../Results_davis*** folder.
 Please use the [official code](https://github.com/davisvideochallenge/davis2017-evaluation#evaluate-davis-2017-unsupervised) for evaluation.

 ## Training
-To reproduce the results, we provide the pre-trained model on the main-training stage and the training scripts for the finetuning stage.
+To reproduce the results, we provide the pre-trained model on the **main-training stage** and the training scripts for the **finetuning stage** (described in Sec.
+4.2 of the paper).

-Please put the pre-trained model into ***pretrained*** directory and then run the corresponding script.
+Please put the pre-trained model into ***pretrained*** folder and then run the corresponding script.

 <table><tbody>
 <!-- START TABLE -->